ejbaran/docs-1/docs/features/indexer.md

 !!! info
     When using cURL be aware that the parameters may need to be URL encoded.
 The SDKs handle the encoding of parameter data.

 Before describing each of the available REST APIs, a few specific functions are described that are supported across many of the calls.
-This includes [Paginated Results](#paginated-results), [Historical Data searches](#historical-data-searches), and [Note Field Seaching](#note-field-searching).
+This includes [Paginated Results](#paginated-results), [Historical Data searches](#historical-data-searches), and [Note Field Searching](#note-field-searching).

 # Paginated Results
 When searching large amounts of blockchain data often the results may be too large to process in one given operation.
 In fact, the indexer imposes hard limits on the number of results returned for specific searches.
 The default limits for these searches are summarized in the table below.